 The characteristics of a played note and its timbre depend mainly on the inner shape of the resonator (the bore) and, of course, on the musician's technical ability and skill.
-From a pressure P_m in the mouth of the musician (typical values measured on trumpet players are from 1 kPa to about 12 kPa), the lips act as a vibrating valve that modulates the air flow into the instrument [2].
+From a pressure $P_m$ in the mouth of the musician (typical values measured on trumpet players are from 1 kPa to about 12 kPa), the lips act as a vibrating valve that modulates the air flow into the instrument [2].
 The column of air in the instrument vibrates, according to the resonance frequencies of the resonator.
 A regime of oscillations is created as a result of the complex coupling between the resonator and the lips.
 It is important to mention that this coupling is the result of the reaction of the resonator on the lips: vibrations of the lips are facilitated at frequencies which correspond to the resonance frequencies of the bore.
 With the same bore, several notes can be obtained, corresponding to different regimes of oscillations governed by the resonance frequencies.
-To obtain a chromatic scale (all 12 possible notes included in an octave), the musician uses valves that change the bore length, thus the resonance frequencies.
+Given that occidental music is globally written with 12 different notes per octave which is called the chromatic scale, one bore representing roughly 8 exploitable notes is not enough.
+In order to cope with this issue three cylindrical valves placed in the middle of the instrument (see Fig. 2) lengthened the bore shifting the resonances toward lower frequencies.
+Finally, using the right combination of the three valves and the right embouchure, the musician can produce more than 12 different notes over 3 octaves (3\12 = 36 notes).

-From an acoustic point of view, the resonator alone can be characterized by its input impedance Z, showing the resonance frequencies of the bore (see Figure 1).
+From an acoustic point of view, the resonator alone can be characterized by its input impedance Z, showing the resonance frequencies of the bore (see Fig. 1).
 It represents the response of the instrument in forced oscillations for a given frequency range and shows several peaks (corresponding to resonances) that are used to play the different notes.
 Z can be either measured on a real instrument [13] or modeled using an acoustic model of the wave propagation in the resonator.
 From the definition of the geometry of the resonator, the input impedance can be computed using the transmission line modeling [3].
-This model considers the inner shape of the instrument as a concatenation of simple geometries as cylinders, cones, Bessel horns, exponential horns and discontinuities (see Figure 3 for an example of the bore geometry of a trumpet), for which the expressions of the input impedance are explicit with a transfer matrix modeling.
+This model considers the inner shape of the instrument as a concatenation of simple geometries as cylinders, cones, Bessel horns, exponential horns, and discontinuities (see Fig. 3 for an example of the bore geometry of a trumpet), for which the expressions of the input impedance are explicit with a transfer matrix modeling.
 The input impedance of the entire instrument is finally computed by taking the product of the matrices of all the elements (transfer matrix of a horn).
-The model considered in this paper takes into account plane-wave propagation and visco-thermal losses, but more advanced models with bents, wall energy losses, and multi-modal approaches for flaring-bells could be utilized.
+The model considered in this paper takes into account plane-wave propagation and visco-thermal losses, but more advanced models with bents, wall energy losses, and multimodal approaches for flaring bells could be utilized.

-FIGURE 3.
-Bore geometry of a trumpet, described as a series of conical and cylindrical segments
+Fig. 3 Bore geometry of a trumpet, described as a series of conical and cylindrical segments

-Physics-based Model
+2.1 Physics-Based Model.
 The physics-based model of brass instruments available in the literature is given by

-$$p(j\omega) = Z(j\omega)v(j\omega), \tag{1}$$
+$$p(j\omega) = Z(j\omega)v(j\omega) \tag{1}$$

-$$\frac{d^2 H(t)}{dt^2} + \frac{2\pi f_l}{Q_l} \frac{dH(t)}{dt} + (2\pi f_l)^2 (H(t) - H_0) = \frac{P_m - p(t)}{\mu_l},$$ (2)
+$$\frac{d^2 H(t)}{dt^2} + \frac{2\pi f_l}{Q_l} \frac{dH(t)}{dt} + (2\pi f_l)^2 (H(t) - H_0) = \frac{P_m - p(t)}{\mu_l}$$ (2)